aliascash/alias-wallet-archive/README.md

  * libseccomp
  * libcap
  * boost
- * Qt 4 and QtWebKit if you want to build the GUI wallet.
+ * Qt 5 and QtWebKit if you want to build the GUI wallet.
 Qt is not needed for the console wallet.

 Additionally, you'll need a C/C++ compiler and the basic dependencies needed for any kind of development.
 On most Linux distributions there is a metapackage that installs these.
+On macOS this means you will need Xcode and the Command Line Tools.

 To check all dependencies and install missing ones on **Debian or Ubuntu**: